Frequently Asked Questions

 Question: How about getting a work visa / work permit?

 The work visa or work permit process varies from country to country and must be discussed directly with employers.
 While it is easier in Asian and Latin American countries to obtain a work permit, the harder it can be in some European countries.
-Typically, our associated schools will help you to obtain the work permit and walk you through the entire process
+Our associated schools will help you to obtain the work permit and walk you through the entire application process

 Question: Are the TEFL job openings on the Premium board up-to-date?